-- Support the implementation of emergency preparedness and response systems, evacuation, notification and response. - Health and safety issues in underground coal mines. - Procedures and conditions under which persons at the mine or a part of the mine are to be withdrawn to a place of safety. - Think quickly and flexibly when required in the face of new events. - Causes and prevention of mine incidents for the underground coal mine. - Support the investigation of incidents and manage system, including reporting and investigation procedures, and tracking remedial actions.
+- Support the implementation of emergency preparedness and response systems, evacuation, withdrawal, notification and response. - Health and safety issues. - Procedures and conditions under which persons at the mine or a part of the mine are to be withdrawn to a place of safety. - Think quickly and flexibly when required in the face of new events - Causes and prevention of mine incidents. - Support the investigation of incidents and manage system, including reporting and investigation procedures, and tracking remedial actions.